DevAgnihotri/MCA_Sem_2/DSA/Questions.md

 **Graph Algorithms**
     1. Write down the algorithm of Floyd-Warshall to compute all-pair shortest paths in a graph.
 Also, apply it on a given graph.
     2. Explain Kruskal’s algorithm to find the minimum cost spanning tree with an example.
+    3. Define spanning tree.
+Describe the Dijikstra’s algorithm for finding shortest path with the help of suitable example.
+    4. Describe the minimum cost spanning tree with a suitable example.
+    5. Explain the minimum spanning tree algorithms with an example.

 1. **Strassen’s Matrix Multiplication**
     1. How does Strassen’s matrix multiplication provide better time complexity over the classical matrix multiplication algorithm?
 Apply Strassen's algorithm on the following matrices: